saulpw/visidata/README.md

 Great for immediate exploration of datasets to find out what is relevant and what isn't.
 Usable via remote shell with Python3.
-Download a 50k standalone script onto a system with Python3 and start exploring within seconds.
+Download a 50kb standalone script onto a system with Python3 and start exploring within seconds.

+## Features

 - explore .csv, .json, .h5 files
+    - can load 1k-1m rows slice of larger datasets
-    - rows are loaded on demand, so 100GB .csv files can be browsed instantly
+    - slices are loaded on demand, so 100GB .csv files can be browsed instantly
     - same for remote datasets like bigquery/redshift or via sqlalchemy to RDBMS
-- select rows by regex or python expression
+- select and unselect rows by regex or python expression
 - sort rows by one or more columns
 - inner/outer/cross/diff join rows from multiple sheets by matching key columns
 - aggregate rows by key columns, rollup functions (mean/min/max) provided for other columns

-- convenient sheets like frequency tables and column stats
+- instantly create derived sheets for frequency tables and column stats

-- save sheet as .csv/tsv, .json, or into .h5 table
+- save any sheet arrangement as .csv/tsv, .json, or into .h5 table
 - save layout for future instances
 - custom sheet arrangements in Python3 scripts for repeated use on similar datasets that:
    - preprocess the data
    - coloring rows by matching regex or expression
    - \<Enter\> will 'dive' into cells by pushing a parameterized sheet onto the stack
    - add other actions
    - add computed columns
 - all edits and transforms added to a changelog

 ## Requirements
-- Python 3.2
+- Python 3.x
-- h5py (if reading/writing HDF5)
+- h5py (if reading/writing HDF5 files)

 ## Usage